vxst/.emacs.d/elpa/ac-js2-readme.txt

 placing the cursor on `foo', `bar' or `baz' and executing M-. will take you straight to their respective definitions.
 Use M-, to jump back to where you were.
+Also works for object literals.

 Recently added `ac-js2-expand-function' that will expand a function's parameters bound to `C-c C-c`.
 Expansion will only work if the cursor